merthmagic/Xemi/README.md

 ## Xemi ##

-Lightweight framework for web apps focus on e-business.
+Lightweight application platform for web apps focus on e-business.